• Advertise with us

 The GWM Tank 500 has potentially unlocked a new stream of customers by finally becoming available with a turbo-diesel engine, but only in Thailand for now.

-GWM Australia has been contacted for comment, however local examples of the Tank 500 are expected to continue to come from China and exclusively be powered by a hybrid powertrain.
+GWM Australia has confirmed the locally delivered Tank 500 will continue to come from China and exclusively be powered by a hybrid powertrain.

-While diesel power is prominent in a number of the Tank 500’s body-on-frame competitors – such as the Toyota LandCruiser Prado, Ford Everest and Mitsubishi Pajero Sport – GWM executives have previously indicated a 3.0-litre four-cylinder turbo-diesel engine is in the works, and due to launch in 2027.
+While diesel power is prominent in a number of the Tank 500’s body-on-frame competitors, such as the Toyota LandCruiser Prado, Ford Everest and Mitsubishi Pajero Sport.

 Powering Thailand’s new version of the Tank 500 is a 2.4-litre four-cylinder turbo-diesel engine, identical to that found in the smaller Tank 300 as well as the related Cannon and Cannon Alpha utes.